Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageAccount.md

 This command updates a Storage account by set PublicNetworkAccess as enabled.

-### Example 19: Update account level  mmutability policy
+### Example 19: Update account level immutability policy
 <!-- Skip: Output cannot be splitted from code -->